anuragco/Netflix-Clone/readme.md

 # Beautiful Netflix Clone

-Create a Netflix Clone Using HTML And CSS.
+Created a Netflix Clone Using HTML And CSS and Javascript and In the project i have covered all this like from frontent to backend and Database.

 This amazing web is provided in open source.
 So, helpful contributions are highly appreciated.